Dungeness Crab - a Bay area tradition

 Dungeness Crab is the largest fishery on the West Coast, dating back to 1848 San Francisco when Crab was plentiful within the Bay.
 With no seasons or regulations the crabs slowly became harder and harder to catch, by the early 1930's crab could only be caught outside of the Golden Gate Bridge.
 By that time Crab fishermen had started to organize and form the Crab Fishermen’s Protective Association which consisted of over 300 crab boats.
 The Association gave the fishermen some much needed protection and organization, preventing them from being taken advantage of.
 In the mid 1930's the Association set up off the boat sales to the general public in order to combat the low prices that they were being offered by wholesalers.
 Crab fishermen didn't see any real recognition or respect until the mid 1950's when a Sicillian immigrant and crab salesman named Sam Alioto and his family began to dominate San Francisco politics.
 The Alioto's established Dungeness Crab as a San Francisco staple.
 Crab fishing continues to be a tradition that the entire Bay Area prepares for every November when family and friends set dates to get together and feast on our local treasure.

-Our Dungeness Crab are all sourced from local, small, day boats out of Santa Cruz and Half Moon Bay.
-They are all sorted on the boat and only "Jumbo" sized crabs are set aside for us, so you always know you are getting the biggest, meatiest, and freshest crabs on the market.
+Our Dungeness Crab are all sourced from local, small, day boats out of Santa Cruz, Half Moon Bay, and Bodega Bay.
+They are all sorted on the boat and only the largest sized crabs are set aside for us, so you always know you are getting the biggest, meatiest, and freshest crabs on the market.
 All of our crab are cooked the morning of delivery.
 We offer them whole and cracked and cleaned.
-Live crabs are available with an order minimum and specific delivery instructions - please email us if you are interested.
+Live crabs are available on special occasions (Thanksgiving/Christmas/New Years) or with an order minimum and specific delivery instructions - please email us if you are interested.

 Is Dungeness available all year?